What You Waiting For?: Commercial performance

 In the United States, "What You Waiting For?" debuted at number 93 on the Billboard Hot 100 on the issue dated October 16, 2004.
 It reached a peak of number 47 on November 27, 2004, and remained on the chart for a total of 20 weeks.
 The song topped the Hot Dance Club Play chart, but only had moderate success on the pop charts, reaching number 17 on the Mainstream Top 40 and number 24 on the Adult Top 40.
 The song was certified gold by the Recording Industry Association of America (RIAA) on February 25, 2005.
-Additionally, it was nominated for Best Female Pop Vocal Performance at the 2005 Grammy Awards, but lost to Norah Jones' "Sunrise".
+Additionally, it was nominated for Best Female Pop Vocal Performance at the 47th Annual Grammy Awards in 2005, but lost to Norah Jones' "Sunrise".

 Elsewhere, the song's reception was stronger.
 In the United Kingdom, "What You Waiting For?" debuted and peaked at number four on the UK Singles Chart and remained on the chart for 15 weeks.
 The single performed well across most of the rest of Europe, reaching the top five in Belgium, Denmark, Finland, France, Ireland, Italy, Norway, and Romania, and the top 10 in Austria, Hungary, the Netherlands, and Sweden.

 In Australia, "What You Waiting For?" debuted atop the ARIA Singles Chart on November 14, 2004, and stayed there for two weeks.
 It remained within the top three through January 17, 2005, and dropped off the chart after 15 weeks.
 In 2014, the single was certified double platinum by the Australian Recording Industry Association (ARIA).
 The song reached number three on New Zealand's RIANZ Singles Chart and spent four months on the chart.